--The Company, a subsidiary of Daimler Trucks North America, is a leading manufacturer of on-highway heavy-duty diesel engines and axles for the commercial truck market offering products under the Detroit brand.
+-The Company, a subsidiary of Daimler Trucks North America, is a leading manufacturer of on-highway heavy-duty diesel engines, axles and transmissions for the commercial truck market.

 -The Company has built more than 5 million engines since 1938 and currently has more than 1 million engines in operation worldwide.

--The company had collaborated with AT&T and Microsoft Corp. to deliver enhancements to its Detroit Connect suite of connected vehicle services in October 2016 and showcased connected vehicle services, advanced safety systems, and a full range of powertrain solutions at the 2017 North American Commercial Vehicle (NACV) show.
-The latest technologies from the company are being loaded at the Daimler Trucks North America now.
+-In October 2016, the Company collaborated with AT&T and Microsoft to deliver enhancements to its Detroit Connect suite of connected vehicle services.
+The Company showcased connected vehicle services, advanced safety systems, and a full range of powertrain solutions at the 2017 North American Commercial Vehicle (NACV) show.

 - Series 60